 A “conflict of interest” exists when an individual’s private interest interferes in any way – or even appears to conflict – with the interests of the Company.
-A conflict of interest situation can arise when a director, officer, or employee takes actions or has interests that may make it difficult to perform his or her work on behalf of the Company in an objective and effective manner.
+A conflict of interest can arise when a director, officer, or employee takes actions or has interests that may make it difficult to perform his or her duties or obligations on behalf of the Company.
 Conflicts of interest may also arise when a director, officer, or employee, or a member of his or her family receives improper personal benefits as a result of his or her position with the Company.
-Loans to, or guarantees of obligations of, employees and their family members may create conflicts of interest.
+Loans to or guarantees of obligations of employees and their family members may create conflicts of interest.

 Service to the Company should never be subordinated to personal gain or advantage.
 Conflicts of interest, whenever possible, should be avoided.
-In particular, clear conflict of interest situations involving directors, officers, and employees who occupy supervisory positions or who have discretionary authority in dealing with any third party may include the following:
+Clear conflict of interest situations involving directors, officers, and employees who occupy supervisory positions or who have discretionary authority in dealing with any third party may include the following: